Adobe-Android/NumberCounter/README.md

 # Lang-Benchmark

 ### What is it?
-This is a repository where I (and possibly others) will be writing small programs and pushing the most basic programming constructs to compare a number of languages.
+This is a repository where I (and possibly others) will be writing small programs to compare a limited number of languages.

 I think this is a good reference point even if it holds little practical value and doesn't do enough to serve as a real benchmark.

 ### Hardware/OS:
-- All tests are run on an **AMD Ryzen 7 1700 at 3.6GHz.**
+- All tests are run on an **Intel® Core™ i5-4200U at 1.60GHz.**
-- The OS is **Ubuntu 18.04.**
+- The OS is **Fedora 29.**
+- C and C++ code is compiled using the **-0s optimization.**
+- Rust code is compiled using **cargo build --release.**

 ### How do I read this chart?
-All benchmark times are measured with the zsh time command.
+All benchmark times are measured with the GNU time command.

-I chose this version for its added capabilities and used it across all tests.
+I chose this version for its capabilities and used it across all tests.

+`command time --format "%U user %S system %E total %P CPU %K KB avg mem (shared & unshared) %M KB max mem" ./example`

 - Total is wall clock time - time from start to finish of the call.
 This is all time including time used by other processes and time the process spends blocked (for example if it is waiting for I/O to complete).